Best lightweight electric bikes: Power your rides with a low-weight e-bike boost

 How do you charge a lightweight e-bike?

 Another thing to consider if you're looking for the best lightweight electric bike for you is how you charge it.
 Many lightweight e-bikes have batteries built into the frame's down tube.
-This makes the e-bike look less porky but means that the battery needs to be charged in situ.
+This makes the e-bike look less porky but means the battery cannot be removed for charging off-the-bike.

-That in turn means that you need somewhere to store the electric bike that's near a power supply, whereas with a removable battery system, you can take your battery to the wall socket.
+That means that you need somewhere to store the electric bike that's near a power supply.
+With a removable battery system, you can take your battery to the wall socket instead.

-There are exceptions to this generalisation.
+There are exceptions to this rule.
 The Fazua system has a removable battery in the down tube, while range extender batteries can be taken elsewhere to charge.

 How we test